 In serious cases, the school will also consider its legal options to deal with any such misuse of social networking and other sites.
 Additionally, and perhaps more importantly, is the issue of cyber bullying and the use by one child or a parent to publicly humiliate another (or member of staff) by inappropriate social network entry.
 We will take and deal with this as a serious incident of school bullying.

 Data Protection Statement

 The procedures and practice created by this policy have been reviewed in the light of our GDPR Data Protection Policy.

-منامعاممهم مطالبين a a a a rad a mana a with the a a head' CDDD Data Drataction Daliau All data will be handled in a accordance with the schools GDPR Data Protection Policy.
+All data will be handled in accordance with the school's GDPR Data Protection Policy.